minven/nlp-lt/Readme.md

-Main intention of this research is to study and learn natural language processing (NLP) principals for Lithuanian language.
-It is interesting to implement classical nlp methods and see how they work on it.
-In this work text classification, topics extraction, search query, clustering ideas were implemented.
+The main intention of this research is to study and learn natural language processing (NLP) principals  for Lithuanian language.
+It is interesting to analyze classical NLP methods and see how they work on it, so in this work I implemented text classification, topics extraction, search query and clustering ideas

 # Classification
 Implementation details and futher information is stored at paper/paper.pdf